dataquestio/project-walkthroughs/dl_api/README.md

 * Run `docker context ls` to view your contexts.
 * Switch context with `docker context use azure`
 * Run the container with `docker run --name dlapi -p 80:80 -m 1.5G $NAME.azurecr.io/dlapi`
 * Run `docker ps` to get the URL of the container.
-You should be able to visit the URL.
+You should be able to visit the URL shown to use the API.

 ### Remove container